roosta/fzf-folds.vim/README.md

 love searching through my ctags using fzf.
 I also love folds, and use them liberally, especially fold markers, and I often section off parts of a file using markers, like a lot of markers.
 But sometimes I need to find a specific fold, that might be deeply nested.
-That's where fzfolds come in, it lets you fuzzy match for folds, and will put you at the starting point of the fold selected.
+That's where fzf-folds come in, it lets you fuzzy match for folds, and will put you at the starting point of the fold selected.